Cicero: Early political career

-In 76 BC, at the quaestorian elections, Cicero was elected at the minimum age required – 30 years – in the first returns from the comitia tributa, to the post of quaestor.
+At the quaestorian elections in 76 BC, in the first returns from the comitia tributa, Cicero was elected at the minimum age required (30 years) to the post of quaestor.
 Ex officio, he also became a member of the Senate.
 In the quaestorian lot, he was assigned to Sicily for 75 BC.
 The post, which was largely one related to financial administration in support of the state or provincial governors, proved for Cicero an important place where he could gain clients in the provinces.
-His time in Sicily saw him balance his duties – largely in terms of sending more grain back to Rome – with his support for the provincials, Roman businessmen in the area, and local potentates.
+His time in Sicily saw him balance his duties—largely in terms of sending more grain back to Rome—with his support for the provincials, Roman businessmen in the area, and local potentates.
 Adeptly balancing those responsibilities, he won their gratitude.
 He was also appreciated by local Syracusans for the rediscovery of the lost tomb of Archimedes, which he personally financed.
 Promising to lend the Sicilians his oratorical voice, he was called on a few years after his quaestorship to prosecute the Roman province's governor Gaius Verres, for abuse of power and corruption.
 In 70 BC, at the age of 36, Cicero launched his first high-profile prosecution against Verres, an emblem of the corrupt Sullan supporters who had risen in the chaos of the civil war.

-The prosecution of Gaius Verres was a great forensic success for Cicero.
-While Verres hired the prominent lawyer, Quintus Hortensius, after a lengthy period in Sicily collecting testimonials and evidence and persuading witnesses to come forward, Cicero returned to Rome and won the case in a series of dramatic court battles.
+For Cicero, the prosecution of Gaius Verres was a great forensic success.
+Despite Verres hiring the prominent lawyer Quintus Hortensius as his defence, Cicero—who had spent a lengthy period in Sicily collecting testimonials, gathering evidence, and persuading witnesses to come forward—returned to Rome and won the case in a series of dramatic court battles.
 His unique style of oratory set him apart from the flamboyant Hortensius.
 On the conclusion of this case, Cicero came to be considered the greatest orator in Rome.
 The view that Cicero may have taken the case for reasons of his own is viable.
-Hortensius was, at this point, known as the best lawyer in Rome; to beat him would guarantee much success and the prestige that Cicero needed to start his career.
+At this point, Hortensius was known as the best lawyer in Rome, and to beat him would guarantee much success and the prestige that Cicero needed to start his career.
 Cicero's oratorical ability is shown in his character assassination of Verres and various other techniques of persuasion used on the jury.
 One such example is found in the speech In Verrem, where he states "with you on this bench, gentlemen, with Marcus Acilius Glabrio as your president, I do not understand what Verres can hope to achieve".
 Oratory was considered a great art in ancient Rome and an important tool for disseminating knowledge and promoting oneself in elections, in part because there were no regular newspapers or mass media.
-Cicero was neither a patrician nor a plebeian noble; his rise to political office despite his relatively humble origins has traditionally been attributed to his brilliance as an orator.
+Cicero was neither a patrician nor a plebeian noble (nobiles); his rise to political office despite his relatively humble origins has traditionally been attributed to his brilliance as an orator.